niemasd/How-to-Teach-Online/teach_online/academic_integrity.md

 The tools in this repository support exams with multiple choice, short answer, math, Parsons, etc. problems: they simply perform string equality comparisons between responses to determine response equality.

+### Exam Response Timestamps

+Beyond just looking at similarities in exam responses, we can also look for interesting patterns in the *timestamps* of each exam response to detect collaboration {cite:p}`xiao_detecting_2022`.
+In this subsection,
+we will discuss a few different patterns that one can look for when comparing the response timestamps between pairs of students.
+In practice,
+I personally typically first look for similarities in exam responses, and I *then* check suspiciously similar exams to see if there are interesting patterns in the timestamps, but these are two separate dimensions of signal of potential collaboration.

+The most telling pattern between the response timestamps of two students is synchronization: if two students are submitting responses to the questions of the exam within seconds of each other, it is very likely that they worked together to answer the questions of the exam.
+Informally,
+you can simply take all exam response times for all students, sort them chronologically (e.g. [this script](https://github.com/niemasd/teaching/blob/master/Ed/sort_submission_times.py)), and manually compare pairs of students you may find suspicious (e.g. pairs of students that had suspiciously similar exam responses).
+Alternatively (or additionally),
+you can use a systematic approach to check for timestamp synchronization across all pairs of students in the class.
+One naive approach (which I have implemented inefficiently in [this script](https://github.com/niemasd/teaching/blob/master/Ed/time_sychronization_score.py)) is to calculate a "Time Synchronization Score" for a given pair of students *x* and *y* as follows:

+* Define *n<sub>x</sub>* and *n<sub>y</sub>* as the number of responses from students *x* and *y*, respectively
+  * *Note: Both values should ideally be equal to the total number of questions on the exam, but students might leave some questions blank (e.g. run out of time)*
+* Initialize the Time Synchronization Score between *x* and *y* as *S*(*x*,*y*) = 0
+* For each submission time *t<sub>x</sub>* from student *x*:
+  * Find the submission time *t<sub>y</sub>* from student *y* that is closest to *t<sub>x</sub>*
+  * Add (*t<sub>x</sub>*–*t<sub>y</sub>*)<sup>2</sup> to *S*(*x*,*y*)
+* For each submission time *t<sub>y</sub>* from student *y*:
+  * Find the submission time *t<sub>x</sub>* from student *x* that is closest to *t<sub>y</sub>*
+  * Add (*t<sub>x</sub>*–*t<sub>y</sub>*)<sup>2</sup> to *S*(*x*,*y*)
+* Normalize *S*(*x*,*y*) by dividing by (*n<sub>x</sub>*+*n<sub>y</sub>*)

+You can then calculate this score across all pairs of students in the class, and then sort the pairs in ascending order of this score.
+In practice,
+every time I have done this,
+the students with the most synchronized scores (as per this score) *also* stood out with respect to the exam similarity detection methods described above, but some pairs of students detected via exam similarity did *not* appear at the top (reasons why will be discussed shortly).
+As such,
+this approach of detecting submission time synchronization is likely a decent *complement* to other methods of collaboration detection.

+It must be emphasized that,
+while the *existence* of timestamp synchronization is *strong* evidence in *support* of collaboration, the *lack* of timestamp synchronization is *not* evidence *against* collaboration: it is simply uninformative.
+Namely,
+an *extremely* common form of exam collaboration (based on my own experiences over many years) is as follows: one student submits the exam first
+(potentially on their own, or working with the other student), and then the second student starts the exam *after* the first student submitted (potentially hours later) and submits answers obtained from
+(or in collaboration with)
+the first student.
+The exam timestamps between two students who collaborate in this manner will not appear synchronized: their exam times might not even overlap at all.

+However, even in this scenario, not all hope is lost!
+Often times, when students collaborate in this manner, the second student will have extremely rapid responses (potentially for the entire exam, but commonly at least for decent chunks of the exam).
+Thus, rather than comparing the two students' timestamps, you can look at the time deltas *between* the later student's (sorted) timestamps, and you can look for suspiciously fast sequences of exam responses.
+{cite:t}`xiao_detecting_2022` allude to this in their "Score-Time-Ratio", which is a rate of earning points on the exam over time.
+I interpreted the "Score" (i.e., numerator of "Score-Time-Ratio") to only include *correct* responses, and I would personally also suggest looking at "Response-Time-Ratio" (i.e., numerator being *all* submitted questions, regardless of correctness), as I have found many cases in which the copying student submits many incorrect responses in the burst of rapid responses.

 ### LLM-Proof Problems

 All of the discussion about maintaining Academic Integrity in exams has focused on deterring and detecting collaboration,